to the EDP

 We have expertise in town planning, economic and social development, environmental management, urban management, law, history and memory, water governance, organisational and leadership development, project management, and communications.

-The EDP helps partners to develop capabilities to promote inclusive economic growth and social cohesion:
+The EDP delivers impact by helping partners to develop capabilities to promote inclusive economic growth and social cohesion:

 - Diagnose the root causes and develop a common understanding of system problems

 - Deal with conflict, work with power, and balance diverse interests in sensitive contexts

 - Shift from polarised discourses to a common language

 - Build respectful relationships, trust and mutual accountability